rebeccatraceyt/rebeccatraceyt/README.md

 I'm a UX Engineer and Software Development Tutor from Dublin, Ireland.

-- 👩🏻‍🏫 I am currently enrolled in the Professional Diploma in UX Design course in the [UX Design Institute](https://www.uxdesigninstitute.com/ "UX Design Institute Homepage"), graduating in August 2023.
+- 👩🏻‍🏫 I am currently enrolled in the Professional Certificate in UI Design in the [UX Design Institute](https://www.uxdesigninstitute.com/ "UX Design Institute Homepage"), graduating in January 2024.

+- 👩🏻‍🎨 I have a Professional Diploma in UX Design in the [UX Design Institute](https://www.uxdesigninstitute.com/ "UX Design Institute Homepage"), graduating in August 2023.

 - 👩🏻‍💻 I have a **Full-Stack Software Development** Professional Diploma with the [Code Institute](https://codeinstitute.net/ "Code Institute Homepage") and [UCD](https://www.ucd.ie/professionalacademy/ "UCD Professional Academy Homepage"), graduating with Distinction

 - 🎓 I have a B.Sc in Digital Media and Computer Science from the University of Limerick, graduating with a 2:1

 - 🥅 2023 Goals:
-    - 🎓 Complete my UX Design Diploma with Distinction
+    - 🎓 Complete my UX Design Diploma with Distinction ✅
-    - 🌍 Go Travelling
+    - 🌍 Go Travelling ✅
-    - 📚 Learn more about React
+    - 📚 Learn more about React ✅
-    - 💻 Learn more about Accessibility in Web Design
+    - 💻 Learn more about Accessibility in Web Design ✅

 - ⚡ Fun fact: When I'm not at my computer, you'll find me making a mess in the kitchen and calling it ***baking*** 🧁